Jugarcia15/jugarcia15/README.md

 [linkedin]: https://linkedin.com/in/jugarcia15

+<h2>🌱 My Current Learning Path:</h2>
+  1.1 First I will start with the basics of Web Dev, which includes working with HTML, CSS, JS, Node, React, MongoDB, Web3, and DApps.
+This will be at an introductory-novice level.
+  1.2 Practice C++ while making a game in UE5.
+  <b> ^^^ I'm currently on these steps ^^^ </b>
+  2. Afterwards, I will learn more about Version control by taking a course on Udemy about Git & GitHub.
+  3. Thirdly, focus on React more in depth.
+  4. Learn and master NodeJS.
+  5. More experience with databases, learn and master MongoDB dev for web and mobile apps.
+  6. Learn how to write tests for JS projects.
+  7. Learn Next.js and build ReactJS apps with NextJS framework.
+  8. Master Python by doing the 100 Days of Code.
+  9. Study for AWS Certified Cloud Practictioner.
+  10. Docker & Kubernetes.
+I almost looked into this for my machine learning capstone project.
+  11. Qucik course in Linux if not done by this point.
+<h2> Why? </h2>
+  <b> Just because I graduated doesn't mean that I'm done with learning.
+I have much more to learn! </b>

 <!--
 **jugarcia15/jugarcia15** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.